Tadej Pogačar: 2025 – fourth Tour win, Flanders-Liège-Lombardia triple

 In January, Pogačar and his team announced his planned race schedule for 2025: focusing first on the spring classics, including Milan–San Remo and the Tour of Flanders, before climbing-focused training leading into the Tour de France and world championships.
-Media commentators have also forecasted that Pogačar will attempt the Tour-Vuelta a España double, as the Vuelta a España is the only Grand Tour missing from his palmarès as of 2025.
+Media commentators also forecasted that Pogačar would attempt the Tour-Vuelta a España double, as the Vuelta a España was the only Grand Tour missing from his palmarès as of 2025.

 Pogačar began his season at the UAE Tour.
 On stage 3 to the summit of Jebel Jais, he outsprinted a small group to take the stage win and overall leader's jersey.
 On stage 7 to the summit of Jebel Hafeet, Pogačar won after a 7.5 km solo effort, sealing his general classification victory.
 In March, Pogačar began his spring classics campaign at Strade Bianche.
 After forming a breakaway with Tom Pidcock, Pogačar suffered a high-speed crash on the descent from Monteaperti with 50 km to the finish.
 Pogačar avoided serious injury, and after a second stop to change his bike, he rejoined Pidcock.
 With 19 km to go, Pogačar dropped Pidcock to defend his title, tying Fabian Cancellara's record with three victories in the race.
 At Milan—San Remo, Pogačar attacked several times on the Cipressa and the Poggio, dropping everyone but Mathieu van der Poel and Filippo Ganna, both of whom were able to out-sprint him for the top two podium positions, respectively.
 In March, Pogačar announced that he would enter Paris–Roubaix for the first time.